hardenedlinux/hardenedlinux.github.io/_posts/2016-04-01-x_Sanitized-GNU-Linux-a-new-way-of-bug-hunter-in-FLOSS-Community.markdown

 "As long as there is technology, there will be hackers.
 As long as there are hackers, there will be PHRACK magazine." --- The Circle of Lost Hackers on Phrack issue 64

-As long as there is bugs, there will be vulnerablities.
+As long as there are bugs, there will be vulnerablities.
 As long as there are vulnerablities, there will be regular/stable/weaponized exploits.
 Bug hunting is one of most important issue that we've been fighting for decades in FLOSS community.
 Addr/thread sanitizers are very powerful weapons for bug hunters to build their own [Fuzzing platform](http://nullcon.net/website/archives/ppt/goa-15/analyzing-chrome-crash-reports-at-scale-by-abhishek-arya.pdf) or can be integrated into the regression testing.
 In either ways, FLOSS community can get benefit from it;-)

 We are inspired by the [work of Hanno Böck](https://fosdem.org/2016/schedule/event/csafecode/).